Poetry: The Art of Interpretation – is designed to teach students how to interpret, appreciate, and analyze poetry.

 – How to read and understand (appreciate) poetry

-– How to analyse poetry
+– How to analyze poetry

 – How to annotate poetry